rails/rails/guides/source/configuring.md

   Defaults to `[ :application ]`, a predefined tag returning the application name.

 * `config.active_record.cache_query_log_tags` specifies whether or not to enable caching of query log tags.
+  For applications that have a large number of queries, caching query log tags can provide a performance benefit when the context does not change during the lifetime of the request or job execution.
   Defaults to `false`.

 The MySQL adapter adds one additional configuration option: